chibiboba/JS-120/Exam Part 2/Prompts.md

   console.log(fluffy instanceof Animal); // TypeError: Right-hand side of 'instanceof' is not callable
   ```

-##### Constructor's `prototype` property
+##### Terminology Confusion: constructor's `prototype` property

+- **<u>Constructor's `prototype` property</u>**

   - Also known as **constructor's prototype object / function prototype / `prototype` property**

   - `Constructor.prototype` references the constructor's prototype object.
     - The constructor stores the prototype object in its `prototype` property; that is, if the constructor's name is `Foo`, then `Foo.prototype` references the constructor's prototype object.

   - The **constructor's prototype object** is the object that the the instance object(inheriting object) created by a constructor inherits from.
     - When you call a function `Foo` with the `new` keyword, JavaScript sets the new object's prototype to the current value of `Foo`'s `prototype` property.
     - The inheriting object's prototype references `Foo.prototype`.
     - Even if you assign `constructor.prototype` to a different object, the instance object's prototype does not change: it's still the original constructor's prototype object defined during the constructor's invocation.
     - Even if we define a methods on the constructor's`prototype` object after we create an instance object, it becomes available to that instance object.
 That is because objects hold a reference to their prototype object, if the prototype object changes in some way, the changes are reflected in the inheriting object as well.

   - Every JavaScript function has this property but JS only uses it when you call that function as a constructor using the `new` keyword.

   - Constructor's prototype object also contains a `constructor` property.
 The `constructor` property points back to the function itself.

   - Note: constructors <u>don't inherit</u> from the constructor's prototype object.

-##### Terminology confusion:

 - <u>**An object's prototype**</u>:
   - In most cases, when we talk about a **prototype** without being more explicit, we mean an **object prototype**.